input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-02-02-transaction-fees.md

 Parameter `b` has been introduced to reflect actual costs: storing larger transactions needs more computer memory than storing smaller transactions, so larger transactions should be more expensive than smaller ones.

-Althought particular values for parameters `a` and `b` were calculated, these values will probably be adjusted in future to better reflect actual costs.
+Although particular values for parameters `a` and `b` were calculated, these values will probably be adjusted in future to better reflect actual costs.

 ## Transaction fees distribution